ChunMinChang/blog/_posts/2017-12-19-estimation-of-mp3-duration.md

 These points are the summary of what I've learned from [bug 1419736][b1419736].
 You can see more detail there.
 It's my first bug in demuxer field.
-I quickly write a note here in case I need to recall it someday and I believe it could benefit others.
+I quickly write a note here in case I need to recall it someday.

 The following links are some useful resources I found when I tried to get into this field: